pkic/pkic.org/content/bylaws.md

 - **(g)** Organizations that build software used by relying parties;
 - **(h)** Interested parties that are organizations or individuals that contribute to PKI based services or perform PKI related research (e.g., consultancy, universities, research institutions, security researchers).
 Members in this category are not eligible to vote or to be elected for the Executive Council or Board of Directors.

+All members will be listed on the PKIC website with name and logo (if any).
+Individuals will be listed by name and can be linked to a personal website or profile such as on LinkedIn.
+Profile pages (for organizations) and brief descriptions are optional but recommended and can help to describe the organization and the objective of the membership.

+The member page or footer of the site can contain a disclaimer in substantially this form:

+> Decisions within the PKI Consortium are taken by substantial consensus of the members [as specified in our bylaws](#10-voting).
+Substantial consensus among members does not necessarily mean that all members share the same view or opinion.

+From time to time the PKIC may create a position paper or public letter on matters of interest to the PKIC.
+Approval of such a paper or letter will follow the PKIC’s rules on discussion and reaching substantial consensus among members as described in Article 10, or upon final approval by vote of the Executive Council if substantial consensus cannot be achieved among the members.

 ### Process for Admitting New Members

 In order to admit new Members, all membership applications must agree to follow these Bylaws (including the Antitrust Policy), the PKI Consortium Code of Conduct located at https://pkic.org/code-of-conduct and the PKI Consortium Intellectual Property Rights Agreement located at https://pkic.org/ipr.